-For students who studied photography and journalism, this advanced photojournalism course combines the photo essay with spot news reporting as it applies to daily newspapers, illustrated magazines and photo agencies.
-Prerequisite: ART 05300
+Designed for students who have studied photography and journalism.
+Combines the photo essay with spot news reporting.
+The concept of photojournalism as it applies to the daily newspaper, illustrated magazine and photo agency will be discussed.

 + ART 05500 - DESIGN I (3 crs.
 4 hrs.)